Jirka-Mayer/BachelorThesis/thesis-text.md

 - **Before attachments** are placed before the target token
 - **After attachments** are placed after the target token

-By placement we mean placement in the token sequence.
+By placement, we mean placement in the token sequence.
 It may not correspond to the visual order of the symbols.
 The rule of thumb here is that tokens are ordered from left to right and from top to bottom.
 The problem is that some symbols may be both above and below a note, depending on the note pitch.
 Therefore we didn't make this into a strict rule and instead devised a specific ordering of the attachments:

 <!-- ordering -->